dargaCode/Thwartski-Tf2-Hud/trunk/thwartski_switcher/cfg/thwartski_README.txt

 two weapons, and add another swap button to move between the second two weapons.

-For each weapon that is swapped to, the script also swaps in custom crosshairs and visibility settings, if they've been defined for that class.
+For each weapon that is swapped to, the script also swaps in custom crosshairs and viewmodel visibility settings, if they've been defined for that class.

 [Spies and Engineers have an extra slot or two to deal with, but I put in some special-casing to update the swapper when a PDA is selected.]